smarthomeshop/ultimatesensor/README.md

 ## Contributing

-Interested in contributing to the UltimateSensor Mini project?
+Interested in contributing to the UltimateSensor project?
 Your contributions are welcome!
 Please submit a pull request or open an issue on this repository.

 ## Support